-Our usability room is equipped with state-of-the-art UX equipment.
-The room is perfect for diving deeper into our test subjects’ thoughts and actions when it comes to human-computer interaction.
-We are able to do that through the screen-based eye trackers, mobile eye-trackers, and eye-tracking glasses with which the room is equipped.
-Additionally, the room has multiple monitors, cameras, and microphones to capture our subjects’ facial expressions, actions and thoughts, while EEG technology scans their brain waves.
+Our usability room is equipped with top-of-the-art UX equipment.
+The room is perfect to dive deeper into our tester’s thoughts and actions when it comes to human-computer interaction.
+Equipment of screen-based eye trackers, mobile eye-trackers, and eye-tracking glasses are some of the examples that allow us to do that.
+Additionally, the room is equipped with multiple monitors, cameras, and microphones to capture our tester’s facial expressions, actions and thoughts while also using EEG technology to scan brain waves during evaluations.

 Commercial Partners: